Earn your welding fabrication degree in two years from Chemeketa.

 Graduates with a welding certificate can end up working in robotics, motor sports, military support, ship building and repair, project management, inspections, engineering, education and sales.

 Are you looking for a great-paying career with lots of options after college?
 Do you have steady hands?
 A welding certificate might be the entry to the career path you've been searching for.

 Chemeketa's three-term welding certificate program combines classes and hands-on training needed in welding occupations.

 CRIMINAL BACKGROUND CHECK & DRUG TESTING

 Although Chemeketa's program does not require background checks or drug testing. you might want to familiarize yourself with how future employers might use these procedures.
 Whether you are hired or promoted for a job may depend on the information revealed in a background check.
 Job applicants and existing employees as well as volunteers may be asked to submit to background checks.
 For some jobs, screening is required by federal or state law.
 The current emphasis on security and safety has dramatically increased the number of employment background checks conducted.
 For more information, visit privacyrights.org.

 Winter 2020 Non-Credit Welding Classes

 Whether you are new to welding or want to brush-up, we have a welding class for you.
 All levels of students welcome!
 Age 16 years and older.
 Please refer to the Tool & Gear List below for required tools for each class.

-**Non-credit welding classes do not provide an opportunity for welder certification testing.
-Any AWS welder certification testing must be done at a private testing facility.
+*Non-credit welding classes do not provide an opportunity for welder certification testing.
+Any AWS welder certification testing needs to be done at a private testing facility.